-We believe that strong corporate governance practices should include regular outreach and conversations with our stockholders, with whom we regularly discuss our business, financial performance, industry dynamics, governance, compensation, and ESG matters.
+We believe that strong corporate governance practices should include regular outreach and conversations with our stockholders, with whom we regularly discuss our business, financial performance, industry dynamics, compensation, and environmental, social, and governance ("ESG") matters.
+We actively engage with stockholders of all sizes through a combination of virtual and in-person engagements, including our annual meeting, our website, investor conferences, and one-on-one meetings where appropriate.
+For example, in the last 12 months, we have engaged with more than half of our 25 largest stockholders an aggregate of over 50 times.
+Our Board of Directors also reviews all material stockholder engagements as well as any stockholder inquiries directly related to its responsibilities.
 These regular engagements allow us to obtain feedback on stockholders' perception and understanding of our markets, business and industry.
 They have also influenced our communications, which include detail on key elements of our corporate strategy and an articulation of our capital allocation priorities.
-In addition, in connection with our proposal at last year's annual meeting to increase the number of shares available under our 2017 Omnibus Incentive Plan, we reached out to a number of our largest stockholders to discuss our current equity practices and receive feedback.
-Since the 2020 annual meeting, we have also provided updates with respect to our environmental, social and governance practices through an investor presentation available on the "Investors" section of our website at www.ciena.com.
-Information contained on or available through our website is not incorporated by reference in or made part of this proxy statement.
+In January 2022, we also provided updates with respect to our ESG practices through an investor presentation available on the "Investors" section of our website at www.ciena.com.
+Information contained on or available through our website is not incorporated by reference in or made part of this proxy statement and any references to our website are intended to be inactive textual references only.

-Fiscal 2020 Governance Changes
+Recent Governance Changes